3 Check your knowledge quiz

 When working in the Tourism and Hospitality industry telephone messages may need to be taken for bookings, room service and from suppliers.
 Messages need to be concise and correct.

-Listen to the phone conversation and complete the booking form below.
+Listen to the telephone conversation and complete the Room Service Request Form.

 Click the play button below to listen to the phone conversation.
 Video Platform Video Management Video Solutions Video Player